sahahn/BPt/docs/user_guide.rst

   In the future we hope to support the sharing of user defined hyper-parameter distributions (note: this feature is already supported in the multi-user version of the web interface).

-- We introduce meta hyper-parameter objects, e.g., the Select object, which allows specifying the choice between different pipeline objects as a hyper-parameter.
+- We introduce meta hyper-parameter objects, e.g., the :class:`Select<BPt.Select>` object, which allows specifying the choice between different pipeline objects as a hyper-parameter.
 For example, the choice between base two or more base models, say a Random Forest model and an Elastic Net Regression (each with their own associated distributions of hyper-parameters), can be specified with the Select wrapper as itself a hyper-parameter.